-(3) Development Goals
+3. The Development Goals

-The BDS development is aimed to build a world-class navigation satellite system to meet the needs of the country’s national security as well as economic and social development; to provide continuous, stable and reliable services for global users; to develop BDS-related industries to support China’s economic and social development, as well as improvement of people’s living standards; and to enhance international cooperation to share the fruits of development in the field of satellite navigation, increasing the comprehensive application benefits of Global Navigation Satellite System (GNSS).
+The BDS development aims to build a world-class navigation satellite system to meet the needs of the country’s national security as well as economic and social development; to provide continuous, stable and reliable services for global users; to develop the BDS-related industries to support China’s economic and social development, as well as improvement of people’s living standards; and to enhance international cooperation to share the development fruits in the field of satellite navigation, increasing the comprehensive application benefits of global navigation satellite systems.

-(4) Development Principles
+4. The Development Principles

 China upholds the principles of “independence, openness, compatibility and gradualness” in the BDS construction and development.

 Independence refers to uphold independent construction, development and operation of BDS, and to acquire the capability to independently provide satellite navigation services to global users.

 Openness refers to provide open satellite navigation services free of charge, and to encourage all-scale, multi-level and high-quality international cooperation and exchange.

-(7) BDS Characteristics
+7.The BDS Characteristics

 The BDS development follows a model of developing regional service capacities, then gradually extending the services globally.
 This practice has blazed a path for building a satellite navigation system with Chinese characteristics, and enriched the development models for navigation satellite systems worldwide.